 Design, implementation and use of digital simulation models will be covered with special emphasis on features common to C3 and EW problems.
 War gaming will be discussed and a game using the digital computer will be played and critiqued by the class.
 Exercise planning and analysis will be treated.
 Basic topics are explained including computer generation of random variates, statistical design and monitoring of model progress, machine representation of dynamic data structures, model verification and validation on special purpose simulation and gaming languages.
-PREREQUISITES: CS 2810, CS 2811, OS 2103, OS 3604 or equivalent.
-TOP SECRET clearance required.
+PREREQUISITES: OS 2103, OS 3604 or equivalent, and a working knowledge of FORTRAN programming.
+SECRET clearance required.